San Vittore del Lazio

 Dave on a clearly more modern bridge that crosses the ravine before climbing up into San Vittore.

 This was the town hall where we apparently had missed the record keeper who had left earlier in the morning.
 Dave continues to work with them online attempting to secure familial records.
-Although we were not able to gather the records we had hoped, we did learn that the name Verdone was definitely not from San Vittore but Bonaventura most decidedly was!
+Although we were not able to gather the records we had hoped, we did learn that the name Verdone was definitely not from San Vittore, but Bonaventura (Pat’s mother’s maiden name) most decidedly was!

 The blue clouds show clusters of the name Verdone in relation to the town of San Vittore del Lazio, shown as a red dot.
 From this it seems likely Angelo Verdone was a neighbor to Elvira Bonaventura, who lived in San Vittore del Lazio.

-There are two churches in town.
-This is Chiesa di San Nicola (Church of St Nicholas), which was located at the east edge of town, outside the old city walls.
-This is one option of where Pasquale may have been baptized.
+Two of the original churches in town are still extant.
+This is Chiesa di San Nicola (Church of St Nicholas) and one option of where Pasquale may have been baptized.
 The distinctive two-tone belfry is seen in later photos.
+Allegedly there was once a Church of San Croce (Holy Cross), but I can find no evidence of it.

-In the nave, the two figures in the center are St Peter and St Nicholas.
+The left (south) wall of the nave included the figures of St Peter and St Nicholas.
 An Orsini family crest dated 1360 means these frescos likely predate the application of the crest, speaking to the rich history of the church.

 The church contains frescos from the Middle Ages (5th to the late 15th centuries) and the Renaissance (14th-17th centuries).
-This is looking into the expanded right side aisle that containing the 16-panel paintings of the life of St Margarita (left).
+This is looking into the expanded right side aisle that contains the 16-panel paintings of St Margaret (left).

-On January 9, 1944, weary American infantrymen enter San Vittore, now quiet with desolation and death after three nightmarish days of ceaseless shelling and bombing preceding its capture.
+San Vittore was liberated on January 6.
+Here, on January 9, weary American infantrymen enter San Vittore, now quiet with desolation and death after three nightmarish days of ceaseless shelling and bombing preceding its capture.
 The two-tone spire of Chiesa di San Nicola is visible in the distance.
+For its wartime ordeal, San Vittore received the Silver Medal for Civil Valor in 2004.

 Dave and the two town hall personnel who accompanied us to Chiesa di San Nicola, walking back toward the center of town.
 The St Mary of the Rose Church belfry is in the distance.